 - Dump the mixture out into a large bowl.
 Stir in the cooled bacon, shredded cheddar and chives.

 - Drizzle the cold buttermilk over the mixture and use a spatula to mix.
 Mix the dough until it just seems to hold together.
-If the dough still seems dry and isn't fully incorporating, add more buttermilk, a tbsp at a time.
+If the dough still seems dry and isn't fully incorporating, add more buttermilk, a tablespoon at a time.

 - Dust your work surface with a light coat of flour.
 Turn out the scone dough onto the floured surface.
 With a light hand, shape into a disc, about 1 inches thick.